FieldRoboticsLab/MultiVessel_Simulation/README.md

 <br/>

-To install all the dependencies, please enter the command below:
+To install all the dependencies of this project, please enter the commands below:
 ```
 pip install matplotlib
 pip install basemap
 pip install geopy
 install transforms3d
 sudo apt install -y
 ```

 ## Installation of Multiple Vessels package